Blaisorblade/pdbp.github.io/index.md

 ## **About me**

-I am Luc Duponcheel.

 I worked as a
  - mathematician (research and education)
  - programmer (research, education and consultancy)

 I am retired now.

-I am having fun with
+I am having fun with Maritza
   - cycling with my race bike (climbing mountains, ...)
   - gardening in my green house (lettuce, cauliflower, tomato, bell pepper, ...)
-  - programming (bridging the gap between theory and practice)

-Below is a picture of me and my wife, cycling in the French Alps.
+Below is a link to picture of me and my wife, cycling in the French Alps.

 [Luc and Maritza](./pictures/LucAndMaritza.JPG)

+As a hobby I am still
+  - programming (bridging the gap between mathematical theory and programming practice)

+I hope you enjoy the document below.

+All comments are welcome at [ pdbp.blog at gmail.com ]

 ## **Warning**